Swordnut/QGIS_scripts/README.md

 ## layout_extent_polygon.py for Atlas layouts

 This helps create and edit atlas layouts.
 It fetches the extent of your selcted layout window and creates a scaled rectangle polygon layer
+-updated to woirk with QGIS 3.28 upwards, including the changes to styling in 3.36 onwards

    - The new layer will be named "atlas_{mapscale}.shp" and will be saved to the project home.
    - Attributes: the layout order (int), origin "{mapscale} {layoutname}" and 2 empty character attributes for you to use as you want